interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *2 hours* Continuing to write the implementation section.

 ### 10 March
 * *3 hours* Finishing up code documentation.
 Also created README and added acknowledgements of code use.
+* *5 hours* Reworking introduction and fixing any suggestions up to section 4.1.